Thanushri16/Workshop-Facilties-Reservation-System/README.md

 - All commits should have a clear, relevant description of what was implemented in that commit
 - Once a feature has been completed, and there's no remaining conflict, the branch should be merged onto _dev_ by the author of the branch

-# E grade requirement
-1. Implemented all requirements from A-01 including all special requirements.
-2. Implemented persistence mechanism in such a way as to not generate loss of work, change is made to the data file as soon as requests are received on the API endpoints.
-3. The UI is very user friendly and We limited the number of results demonstrated so as to avoid overwhelming users.
-4. Besides basic tests to show that our API works, we also test error handling ability of our server.
-5. No apparent code smell.
-6. We follow coding style guide totally.
-7. We streamline the seed data handling by providing reset.py

 # Jira Usage Discussion
-A system like JIRA could help organize the group's work in a few meaningful ways:
+A system like JIRA could help organize the work in a few meaningful ways:
 1. Jira could be used to delegate not just work but also responsibility.
-For example, each new feature could be assigned to one group member and they will be responsible for making sure it is implemented correctly and in a timely manner.
+For example, each new feature could be assigned to a member and they will be responsible for making sure it is implemented correctly and in a timely manner.
 2. Jira could be used to approximate how long the project will take.
 Since most/all of the features that are required to be implemented could be given an approximate time, it could give the group a better sense of the overall project and ensure that the project is on track to finish on time.
 3. Jira could be used to track priorities of different features.
-This was especially important because we noticed that in our case, the implementation of the client end is somewhat dependent on the implemntation of the server, since the API endpoints and formats must be confirmed before the client side could implement it.
+This was especially important because in the case of this project, the implementation of the client end is somewhat dependent on the implementation of the server, since the API endpoints and formats must be confirmed before the client side could implement it.
 Using Jira could set dependencies and we can better manage the group's time (e.g. making sure the server is completed by Wednesday so the front end group could finish by Friday), and these timelines would be easily tracked using Jira.